Why I’m Here for You

 After the pandemic, my father's dementia progressed significantly, while his cancer went into remission.
 His personality changed, and I dealt with angry outbursts and false accusations.
 As his needs grew, I arranged for home care and transitioned him to assisted living, navigating the complex world of dementia care on my own.

 Dementia falls outside of traditional healthcare, meaning families must often navigate services and supports on their own.
-It can force adult children — the “sandwich generation” — to step away from careers, draining both energy and finances.
+It can force adult children — the “sandwich generation” — to step away from their careers, draining both their energy and their finances.
 To put it simply, Caregiving is a full-time job!

 Sarah's father was Bob, a man who had cancer and developed Primary Progressive Aphasia/FTD dementia